rails/rails/guides/source/active_support_instrumentation.md

 end
 ```

-You also have the option to call instrument without passing a block.
+You may also call `instrument` without passing a block.
 This lets you leverage the
 instrumentation infrastructure for other messaging uses.

 ```ruby